Housing

 Reston was designed from the start to offer housing options that allow anyone to live here for a lifetime regardless of age, health status, income, or race

-Less than 1% of U.S. homes have features that support aging in place.
+Less than 10% of U.S. homes have features that support aging in place.

-The decision to move from your existing home can depend on your need for constant health or long-term care, a wish for more social interaction with those of a similar age (often to combat loneliness), your inability to get around on your own or to use stairs, the danger of falling, affordability, or just the comfort of knowing that where you choose to live in is senior friendly and you are in a community where there is plenty of social connection.
+The decision to move from your existing home can depend on your need for constant health or long-term care, a wish for more social interaction with those of a similar age (often to combat loneliness), your inability to get around on your own or to use stairs, the danger of falling, affordability, or just the comfort of knowing that where you choose to live is senior friendly and you are in a community where there is plenty of social connection.

 Accessory Dwelling or Living Unit